astral-sh/ruff/crates/ruff_python_formatter/README.md

 ### Line width vs. line length

-Ruff uses the unicode width of a line to determine if a line fits.
-Black's stable style uses character width, while Black's preview style uses unicode width for strings ([#3445](https://github.com/psf/black/pull/3445)), and character width for all other tokens.
+Ruff uses the Unicode width of a line to determine if a line fits.
+Black's stable style uses character width, while Black's preview style uses Unicode width for strings ([#3445](https://github.com/psf/black/pull/3445)), and character width for all other tokens.
+Ruff's behavior is closer to Black's preview style than Black's stable style, although Ruff _also_ uses Unicode width for identifiers and comments.

 ### Walruses in slice expressions